bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-5--advanced-circuitry/README.md

   - Filter your potentiometer output using each filter and observe what happens
   - You can read in both the unfiltered and filtered signals through your Arduino and monitor using the Serial Plotter
   - Try to filter at different frequencies by using different resistors/capacitors and see their effect on filtering
+  - Turn the potentiometer dial quickly/slowly and see the effect it makes on the output graph.
+Does this match your expectations for the different filter types?

 * Combine the low pass and high pass filters together to create a band pass filter
   - Compare with using each filter by itself